+- Be securely attached All guards must be securely affixed to the machine to prevent tampering or removal.

-- Create no new hazards The guard itself must not create an additional hazard such as jagged edge or shear - Protect against falling objects -Safeguard should ensure objects do not fall into moving parts.
-A small tool dropped into a cycling machine could become a projectile that could strike and injure a worker. - Create no interference Guards must not impede workers in the performance of their jobs.
-A machine guard provides safety and enhances
+- Create no new hazards The guard itself must not create an additional hazard such as jagged edge or shear point.

+- Protect against falling objects -

+Safeguard should ensure objects do

+not fall into moving parts.
+A small

+tool dropped into a cycling machine

+could become a projectile that could

+strike and injure a worker.

+- Create no interference Guards must not impede workers in the performance of their jobs.
+A machine guard provides safety and enhances efficiency.